goreleaser/goreleaser/README.md

 <img src="https://avatars2.githubusercontent.com/u/24697112?v=3&s=200" alt="goreleaser" align="right" />

-GoReleaser builds Go binaries for several platforms, creates a Github release and then push a Homebrew formulae to a repository.
+GoReleaser builds Go binaries for several platforms, creates a Github release and then pushes a Homebrew formulae to a repository.
 All that wrapped in your favorite CI.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to root@carlosbecker.com.